rapportive-oss/heroku-errors-cloudwatch-webhook/README.markdown

 # Monitor Heroku Errors in CloudWatch

+**XXX** this documentation is now very out of date!

+This branch generalises this hook to be a multipurpose log aggregator, configurable via an ornate URL scheme.

+**XXX** documentation below is probably misleading, read the code if you want to use it.

 This is a web hook designed to receive
 [Heroku platform errors](http://devcenter.heroku.com/articles/error-codes) from a logging service such as [Papertrail](https://papertrailapp.com) and log them